ALL PHOTOGRAPHY, DESIGNS, AND WEB DESIGN: COPYRIGHT ©2018. SWEET EMOTIONS, LLC. ALL RIGHTS RESERVED.

 The End of High Tides, and a Second Chance at Life.

 High Tides had a fantastic run; however, nothing that good ever last forever.
 At the end of the second year, my partner in the magazine decided to move on.
 I was experiencing serious burn out, and some mid-life career doubts.
 I was also falling further and further into the depths of alcoholism and drug abuse, which had followed me ever since my days at Louisiana State University.
 I would try one last attempt at geographic change to solve the problem, and even then I picked probably the worst place to deal with the situation: Key West, Florida.
 Eventually, I would end up back in Baton Rouge, Louisiana, and would enter treatment for substance abuse.
+My sobriety date is May 5, 2006, and I have been clean and sober for over 12 years.

 I was extremely reluctant to return to design in my early sobriety, and also had a strong desire to help others facing their demons.
 I worked at a court-ordered inpatient adolescent facility in Baton Rouge: The Springs of Recovery.
 Eight months as a Counselor-In-Training was all I could handle, but the experience clearly showed me that if I was to continue in this line of work, I needed more education.
 In January of 2010, I began graduate school at Hazelden Betty Ford Graduate School of Addiction Studies.
 It was an intense one-year program: Including internships at their world-renowned treatment center in Center City, Minnesota.
 Following Graduation, I would take on my first true counseling position at Burkwood Treatment Center in Hudson, Wisconsin.
 This was a true dual-diagnosis facility where I handled cases involving substance abuse with co-occurring disorders: Anxiety, Depression, Borderline Personality Disorder, Bipolar disorder, Schizophrenia, Anti-Social Personality Disorder, as well as other mental health diagnoses.
 Burkwoood was an intense learning experience complete with high stress.
 The whole experience was not unlike the television show: M*A*S*H.